revotech-group/kyc-multilingual-testcases/EdgeTestCases.md

     }

 **Test Steps:**
-1. Launch KYC app in a tenant and platform supported locale
+1. Launch the KYC App in any supported locale.
+2. Observe which locale is applied.

 **Expected Result:**
-All the metadata copy text should fallback to 'en'.
+All texts fallback to English (en).

 ---

-## **TC-08: Multilingual enabled - No Locale value Provided**
+## **TC-08: Multilingual Enabled – No Detection Value Provided**
 **Configuration:**
  "locale": {
         "enabled": true,